smainar/trex_backend/README.md

 ```

 ### Trip & Trip's Legs
-Returns a single trip(by id passedin), and the associated legs
+Returns a single trip(by id passed in), and the associated legs

 #### Request